Nules84/CI_PP2_ArtiQuiz/TESTING.md

 ## :tv: **DISPLAY TESTING** <a name="display-test"></a>

-The Quizzical website has been tested using an 18" Dell XPS laptop with Windows 10 + on an external 30" display as well as the following devices:
+The ArchiQuiz website has been tested using an 18" Dell XPS laptop with Windows 10 + on an external 30" display as well as the following devices:

 | **Browser Platform**                       | **Version**
 | -------------------------------------------|:---------------------------------------------:|